talon-one/talon_go/docs/CustomerProfileAudienceRequestItem.md

 `func (o *CustomerProfileAudienceRequestItem) SetAudienceId(v int32)`

 SetAudienceId gets a reference to the given int32 and assigns it to the AudienceId field.

+### GetProfileIntegrationId

+`func (o *CustomerProfileAudienceRequestItem) GetProfileIntegrationId() string`

+GetProfileIntegrationId returns the ProfileIntegrationId field if non-nil, zero value otherwise.

+### GetProfileIntegrationIdOk

+`func (o *CustomerProfileAudienceRequestItem) GetProfileIntegrationIdOk() (string, bool)`

+GetProfileIntegrationIdOk returns a tuple with the ProfileIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasProfileIntegrationId

+`func (o *CustomerProfileAudienceRequestItem) HasProfileIntegrationId() bool`

+HasProfileIntegrationId returns a boolean if a field has been set.

+### SetProfileIntegrationId

+`func (o *CustomerProfileAudienceRequestItem) SetProfileIntegrationId(v string)`

+SetProfileIntegrationId gets a reference to the given string and assigns it to the ProfileIntegrationId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)